By Casey Terry – Loyola University Chicago, Masters in Public History Program, Fall 2019.

 One of the most important groups formed in the U.S. to fight for women’s political rights was the National Woman’s Party.
 The National Woman’s Party (NWP) grew out of the National American Woman Suffrage Association (NAWSA).
 NAWSA led the suffrage movement nationally for many years.
 Suffragists Alice Paul and Lucy Burns were active in NAWSA and were appointed to NAWSA’s Congressional Committee in 1912 .
 But they felt limited by what they saw as NAWSA’s traditional methods and advocated for more militant tactics.
 In 1916, they split from NAWSA and formed the National Woman’s Party to fight for suffrage and, after the passing of the 19th Amendment, for women’s rights more broadly.

-The National Woman’s Party (NWP) was founded at the Blackstone Theater in Chicago in 1916 during the Republican National Convention .
+The National Woman’s Party (NWP) was founded at the Blackstone Theater in Chicago at a convention held June 5-7, 1916 to coincide with the Republican National Convention being held nearby .
 Miss Maude Younger of California delivered the keynote speech which stated that the party had “one flag, no candidate, and one plank– the enfranchisement of women by an amendment to the federal constitution” .
 The suffrage movement had lost faith in President Woodrow Wilson during his first term because he was unable to pass a suffrage amendment .
 The party’s standard for an ideal president was Theodore Roosevelt, and members attacked Wilson by comparing him to the former president.
 In their eyes, Roosevelt was a president who followed through on his promises and was clear-sighted in his goals .

 Antoinette Funk, a NAWSA supporter from Illinois, claimed that although women should have the right to vote, with the World War in progress, women needed to focus on America and the war effort first .
 In Mrs. Funk’s eyes, this would not happen if a women’s political party was formed and if the focus was a federal amendment.
 Carrie Chapman Catt, the president of NAWSA, called the NWP’s plan “suicidal” for suffrage.
 Catt claimed that adding a suffrage plank to the Republican Party’s platform would make it a partisan issue which the Democrats would refuse to put through .
 She believed that the way to get the vote was by targeting individual states.